pre/hyy-voting-api/README.md

 * Create an AWS IAM user with eg. full AWS SES privileges.
 Create an API key for this IAM user.

-* Configure the environment variables prefixed with "AWS_SES".
+* Configure the environment variables prefixed with "AWS_".

 * Notice that each AWS SES configuration is region based, so you'll need to verify your email domain in each region separately.
-Region is selected by AWS_SES_REGION environment variable.
+Region is selected by AWS_REGION environment variable.

 * ActionMailer is configured to use AWS SES in config/production.rb:
   `config.action_mailer.delivery_method = :aws_sdk`